 These soft and chewy Oatmeal Cookies are the BEST oatmeal cookies.
-They are easy to make and a family favorite.
+They are made with basic ingredients, easy to make, and a family favorite.
 You can’t go wrong with this classic oatmeal cookie recipe!

 What Kind of Oats Do You Use for Oatmeal Cookies?

-Oatmeal is the star in oatmeal cookies so it is important that you use the right kind of oats.
+Oatmeal is the star so it’s important to use the right kind of oats.
 For my oatmeal cookie recipe, I use old fashioned oats, also called rolled oats.
 When processed, the whole grains of oats are first steamed to make them soft and pliable, then pressed to flatten them.
 The oats look like flat, irregular discs.

 You can find old fashioned (rolled oats) at any grocery store in the cereal aisle.
 You can also buy oats in bulk.